awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress.md

 ## Prerequisites<a name="hosting-wordpress-prereqs"></a>

-This tutorial assumes that you have launched an Amazon Linux 2 instance with a functional web server with PHP and database \(either MySQL or MariaDB\) support by following all of the steps in [Tutorial: Install a LAMP web server on the Amazon Linux AMI](install-LAMP.md) for [Tutorial: Install a LAMP web server on Amazon Linux 2](ec2-lamp-amazon-linux-2.md) for Amazon Linux 2\.
+This tutorial assumes that you have launched an Amazon Linux 2 instance with a functional web server with PHP and database \(either MySQL or MariaDB\) support by following all of the steps in [Install LAMP on Amazon Linux](install-LAMP.md) for [Install LAMP on Amazon Linux 2](ec2-lamp-amazon-linux-2.md) for Amazon Linux 2\.
 This tutorial also has steps for configuring a security group to allow `HTTP` and `HTTPS` traffic, as well as several steps to ensure that file permissions are set properly for your web server\.
 For information about adding rules to your security group, see [Add rules to a security group](working-with-security-groups.md#adding-security-group-rule)\.

 We strongly recommend that you associate an Elastic IP address \(EIP\) to the instance you are using to host a WordPress blog\.
 This prevents the public DNS address for your instance from changing and breaking your installation\.
 If you own a domain name and you want to use it for your blog, you can update the DNS record for the domain name to point to your EIP address \(for help with this, contact your domain name registrar\)\.
 You can have one EIP address associated with a running instance at no charge\.
 For more information, see [Elastic IP addresses](elastic-ip-addresses-eip.md)\.